aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/INVENTORY.md

 # ASEA to LZA Upgrade Preparation (Preview)

 > DISCLAIMER: This Preview release is intended for select customers that are working closely with their AWS Account teams to plan and execute the upgrade.
 If you have not engaged direclty with your AWS Account team to plan an ASEA to LZA upgrade, it's not recommended to run this upgrade preparation yet, unless it's in an environment that is for sandbox and experimentation only and that could be rebuilt from scratch if required.
-Your AWS Account team can guide you through this prepartion step and answer questions about what it does, please reach out to them if you are interested in running these read-only prepration steps, even if you are not fully ready to run a full ASEA to LZA upgrade.
+Your AWS Account team can guide you through this prepartion step and answer questions about what it does, please reach out to them if you are interested in running these read-only preparation steps, even if you are not fully ready to run a full ASEA to LZA upgrade.

 The steps described in this file are a subset of the full ASEA to LZA upgrade steps.
 These steps don't modify your environment and can be run as part of your upgrade preparation to help identify features or configurations that require extra planning or considerations.